gedw99/x-upspin/README.md

 ==> [Success] Changed go version to: 1.20.5
 ```

+## 2. install the Upspin

-2. install the Upspin binaries in your local .bin folder.
+Wil install the binaries in your local .bin folder.

 ```

 make dep-all